-Reading books are taken home daily.
-A range of books are used to provide a structured reading scheme for all children in Early Years and Key Stage 1 and for those children who require it in Key Stage 2.
+When children finish the Little Wandle Letters and Sounds Revised Big Cat reading books, they progress to banded books from a range of publishers.
 All the books which form our structured scheme are banded according to the Book Banding programme.
 Children have free access to e-books, which are also labelled according to the Book Banding programme.
-This is introduced to parents as teachers feel it is appropriate.
-Until children are reading within phase 5, all books they take home to read will be phonically regular.
-At the start of their reading journey children will take home books they have read with an adult .When they are ready they are taught to independently choose books from their designated band.
+At the start of their reading journey children will take home books they have read at school with an adult.
+Reading records are used to record reading home and school.